andrewmcdan/Survival-Guide/book/part-07-automotive-and-transport/02-basic-troubleshooting.md

 # Basic Troubleshooting

+## Overview
+When a car won’t start or overheats, a simple, safe triage beats random part swaps.
+Start with battery/terminals, fuses/relays, and immobilizer clues; then separate no‑crank from crank‑no‑start.
+Use jump packs carefully, avoid opening hot cooling systems, and decide early whether to stop or limp home.

 ## No-Start Triage
 ### Battery
 Common cause.
 Dome lights dim?
 Clicking?
 Measure if you can: <12.0 V = low, ~12.6 V = full.
 Look for corrosion/loose terminals.